Eddy Current Inspection (ECI)

 ECI is a technique utilised on conductive materials (ie ferromagnetic steels, stainless steels, nimonic 80a, etc).
 An alternating current is applied to an inspection coil, which creates a magnetic field, when placed next to a conductor it induces an ‘eddy current’ field in the material.
 When this induced field is disrupted by a flaw it causes an imbalance which is magnified and shown on an oscilloscope.
 This can be done through non-conductive or conductive coatings to test the weld/material underneath the coating.

-It can be used for crack detection, material sorting and coating measurements.
+Eddy Current Inspection (ECI) can be used for crack detection, material sorting and coating measurements.
+Typical site applications include inspection of crane and derrick structures, padeyes and bridge support members.

 Axiom personnel were at the forefront during the early development of ultrasonic testing and eddy current testing and this innovative approach continues today with the adaptation of existing technology to meet new challenges.